 What are hemorrhoids?

 Hemorrhoids are swollen blood vessels inside your rectum (internal hemorrhoids) or on your anus (external hemorrhoids).
-Sometimes a hemorrhoid may prolapse, which means it extends out of your anus.
+Sometimes a hemorrhoid may prolapse.
+This means it extends out of your anus.

 What increases my risk for hemorrhoids?

-- Frequent or prolonged straining during bowel movements
+- Straining or sitting for a long time during bowel movements

 What are the signs and symptoms of hemorrhoids?